News •

 EU Funding for Unmanned Valley

-Since 2019, the municipalities of Katwijk and Wassenaar, the Central Government Real Estate Agency, the province of South Holland, and TU Delft have been working together to revitalize the former Naval Airbase ‘Valkenburg’.
-This effort has been quite successful, as Unmanned Valley offers a dynamic ecosystem with advanced facilities, including test fields, office spaces, and specialized research equipment.
+The European Regional Development Fund will further contribute to the development of Unmanned Valley with a recently approved grant.
+Since 2019, the municipalities of Katwijk and Wassenaar, the Dutch Central Government Real Estate Agency, the province of South Holland, and TU Delft have been working together to revitalize the former naval airbase — and they’re succeeding!
+Unmanned Valley offers a dynamic ecosystem with advanced facilities, including test fields, office spaces, and specialized research equipment.
 Small and medium-sized enterprises, in particular, benefit from this innovative environment.
-To effectively function as a hotspot for innovation, the Campus must continuously update its test facilities.
-To achieve this, Unmanned Valley has developed the ‘Growing the Grid’ plan.
-Thanks to the EFRO subsidy, Unmanned Valley can carry out five major projects:

-4. Infrastructure for a drone station network: Unmanned Valley is developing a network where autonomous drones can refuel, recharge, and exchange data, enabling seamless and efficient UAV operations.
+4. Infrastructure for a Drone Station Network: Unmanned Valley is developing a network where autonomous drones can refuel, recharge, and exchange data, enabling seamless and efficient UAV operations.

-Unmanned Valley closely collaborates with leading educational institutions such as TU Delft and ROC van Amsterdam.
-These partnerships are crucial for research and training the next generation of UAV professionals.
-By integrating academic research with practical tests and industry needs, a rich learning and innovation environment is created.
-With ongoing innovation and strong partnerships, Unmanned Valley remains a key player in the European UAV industry.
+Unmanned Valley collaborates closely with leading educational institutions such as TU Delft and ROC van Amsterdam.
+These partnerships are vital for research and training the next generation of UAV professionals.
+By integrating academic research with practical testing and industry needs, Unmanned Valley creates a rich learning and innovation environment.

 Unmanned Valley is co-financed by the European Union & Kansen voor West